Website Manager

 Player Evaluation Process

-2. Prior season travel coaches must submit a player evaluation (see details below) form prior to team selection date.
-All existing players must have an up to date evaluation form completed by his/her coach in order to be placed on a team for the following season.
+1. Prior season travel coaches must submit a player evaluation (see details below) form prior to team selection date.
+All existing players must have an up-to-date evaluation form completed by his/her coach to be placed on a team for the following season.

-6. If there is no tryout score due to sickness or injury we will compare the player’s coach evaluation to similar scores from those of the same gender and age group and use the average tryout score.
+5. If there is no tryout score due to sickness or injury, we will compare the player’s coach evaluation to similar scores from those of the same gender and age group and use the average tryout score.

 Player Experience Evaluation from Coach